OneDaijo/daijo-contracts/Specification.md

 * ###### ERC20Token.sol (Base Contract): Framework for the ERC20 token standard.
 * ###### ERC223Interface.sol (Interface): Interface for the ERC223 token standard.
 * ###### ERC20Interface.sol (Interface): Interface for the ERC20 token standard.
-* ###### SafeMath.sol (Library): Protected arithmetic.
+* ###### SafeMath8.sol (Library): Protected arithmetic.
+* ###### SafeMath256.sol (Library): Protected arithmetic

 ### QINToken.sol
 //TODO
 ### QINTokensale.sol
 ###### QINTokensale is the contract that will execute the QIN Token crowdsale.
-It comprises 13 functions, a state machine, and various public and private variables that enable control flow over the QIN crowdsale.
-It inherits from both Controllable.sol and Ownable.sol, and imports SafeMath.sol The essential function of this contract is to accept Ethereum from whitelisted addresses ('buyers') and return to those addresses QIN Tokens at the rate of X QIN/ETH.
+It comprises X functions, a state machine, and various public and private variables that enable control flow over the QIN crowdsale.
+It inherits from Controllable.sol, BuyerStore.sol, and Ownable.sol, and imports Both SafeMath8 and SafeMath256.sol.
+The essential function of this contract is to accept Ethereum from whitelisted addresses ('buyers') and return to those addresses QIN Tokens at the rate of X QIN/ETH.
 The contract is designed to automatically implement the QIN tokensale structure, available <here>, by restricting the number of QIN a single address may purchase on each day of the crowdsale.

 ###### The state machine `State` and associated function `getState()` enumerate the four states that the crowdsale will be in: `BeforeSale`, before the sale opens, `SaleRestrictedDay`, the first two days of the sale in which buy orders are limited, `SaleFFA`, the final day in which buy orders are uncapped, and `SaleComplete`, after the sale has 1) sold out, 2) timed out, or 3) been manually ended by WRF.
 Note that the `haltCrowdsale` and `unhaltCrowdsale` methods inherited from `Controllable.sol` do not affect the state.
 These methods merely pause or unpause the crowdsale by enabling or disabling incoming orders.

 ###### The process by which a whitelisted address purchases QIN Tokens is as follows:
 #### //TODO: Some of the following is deprecated